McCafe: The McCafe Advert

-Before analysing the advert and the coffee it is worth noting that McCafe coffees are made with 100% Arabica beans (a high grade of coffee bean!).
+Before analysing the advert and the coffee it is worth noting that McCafe coffees are made with 100% Arabica beans.
 The beans are sourced by Gavina Coffee of California and their website proudly displays the origin of the coffee that they source, it is both of respectable quality and ethically sourced.
 When I visited my local McDonalds recently I purchased a small black Americano without sugar for £1.29.
 The result was what I expected for a mid-range machine bought coffee.
 It did not, however, compare favourably to any third-wave coffee outlet offering I have consumed in terms of taste (one of which I had already tasted on the same day) nor aroma.
 However, the content of the advert itself is what leaves the most bitter taste in my mouth.

 Coffee by Numbers